learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 # Fitting a Logistic Regression Model - Lab

 ## Introduction
-In the last lecture, you were given a broad overview of logistic regression.
+You were previously given a broad overview of logistic regression.
 This included two separate packages for creating logistic regression models.
 In this lab, you'll be investigating fitting logistic regressions with statsmodels.